Please provide your zip code to see plans in your area.

-But as of 2021 — and through at least 2025 — the state-based premium subsidies are no longer necessary.
-That’s because the American Rescue Plan’s enhanced federal subsidies bring net premiums well below the level they would have been with the previous federal + state subsidies (the ARP subsidy enhancements were initially only available through 2022, but the Inflation Reduction Act extended them through 2025).
+But as of 2021 — and through at least 2025 — the state-based premium subsidies are no longer available.
+As noted above, that’s because the American Rescue Plan’s enhanced federal subsidies reduced net premiums below where they would have been with pre-ARP federal subsidies + state subsidies (the ARP subsidy enhancements were initially only available through 2022, but the Inflation Reduction Act extended them through 2025).
 So although California residents are no longer receiving state-based subsidies, they are receiving additional federal subsidies that more than make up the difference.
 The result is after-subsidy premiums that are lower than they were before the American Rescue Plan was enacted, even though the state-funded subsidies are no longer applicable.

 California also enacted S.B.104 and S.B.78 in 2019, in order to create an individual mandate in California starting in 2020.
 The penalty for non-compliance will be based on the federal individual mandate penalty that applied in 2018 (ie, $695 per uninsured adult, or 2.5 percent of household income), but exemptions and maximum penalties will be California-specific.
 For example, the state notes that because California’s tax-filing threshold is higher than the IRS filing threshold, 115,000 fewer people will have to pay California’s individual mandate penalty, compared with the number of people who would have had to pay the federal penalty if it had remained in effect.